 The other qualities that Fuqua looks for—from accountability and empathy to humility and trust—are listed in detail on the school’s website (see the “Why Fuqua” link listed in Resources below).

 The Daytime course involves a significant financial investment.
-The first-year tuition for students starting their program in 2016 was $63,600.
+The first-year tuition for students is around $68,200.

 Scholarships and financial aid, and a combination of both, are available.
 The Fuqua Financial Office provides assistance to students.